How Much Does General Liability Insurance Cost in Massachusetts?

 Average General Liability Insurance Costs in Massachusetts by Business Size

 General liability premiums in Massachusetts scale with workforce size, ranging from $83 monthly for sole proprietors to $3,402 monthly for businesses with 20 to 49 employees.
-The steepest percentage increase occurs when adding a fifth employee, with premiums jumping 175%.
+The largest percentage increase occurs when adding a fifth employee, with premiums jumping 175%.
 It reflects how crossing small thresholds introduces disproportionate exposure to workplace and customer-facing liability claims.

 The table breaks down monthly and annual costs for each employee count bracket:

-Massachusetts General Liability Insurance Cost Chart
+General Liability Insurance Cost in Massachusetts Chart

 Average General Liability Insurance Costs in Massachusetts by Industry

 Massachusetts general liability insurance costs show a split market.
-Most industries pay well below the state average of $169 monthly, while a small group of high-risk sectors pushes costs significantly higher.
+Most industries pay well below the state average of $169 monthly, while a small group of high-risk sectors pushes costs much higher.
 Four patterns explain this distribution:

 • Massachusetts's economic growth concentrates in its lowest-cost insurance sectors.
 Tech and IT ($32), professional services ($35 to $110), and financial services ($64) contribute over 40% of state GDP while representing the cheapest general liability coverage.
 Fast-growing industries also cluster in this $32 to $162 range, creating favorable conditions for entrepreneurship.